postmanlabs/labs-docs/src/pages/docs/sending-requests/cookies.md

 ## Creating cookies programmatically

-You can to programmatically create and delete cookies, instead of relying on the graphical interface.
+You can programmatically create and delete cookies, instead of relying on the graphical interface.
 This gives you a greater degree of control over cookies.

 The first step to perform in any kind of operation on cookies is to create a _cookie jar_, an object that will contain the cookies and the methods that will be used to operate on cookies.